Medical and psychological discourses in narrative therapy course

 You are invited to part take in our series of CPD short courses.
 The first course on medical and psychological discourses is presented over two days, 4-5 March 2022.
 In addition to general themes expected when referring to the topic (see below) the focus for this course will be on the story of epilepsy; in other words dealing with the medical and psychological discourses around the topic of epilepsy.

 The following screenshots were taken from one of our courses Making meaning with children attending by some 30+ participants during May 2020.
 This gives you some understanding of what you will experience in online participation.

-We look forward to meeting participants local or online on 5-6 March.
-We commence at 14:00 on Friday the 6th for the afternoon.
+We look forward to meeting participants local or online on 4 to 5 March.
+We commence at 14:00 on Friday.
 We then rejoin the next morning, starting 08:30.
-Information that might change will be communicated to registered participants, so please register as soon as possible even if payment can be made later.
-Final communication will be sent the Wednesday before commencement
+Final communication such as the Zoom link will be sent the Wednesday before commencement.

 This course draws attention to the different contributions from pastoral and narrative therapy, situated in narrative psychiatry, going into conversation with classic medical and psychological discourses.
-Even though that is the focus we need a topic illustrate the ideas in context and so in 2021 it consists of what is described in the medical field as eating disorders, anorexia, bulimia, and obesity.
+Even though that is the focus we need a topic illustrate the ideas in context and so in 2022 it consists of what is described in the medical field as epilepsy.

 - Introduction to basic ideas in pastoral counselling and narrative therapy